-Another problem is that after treated silica is exposed to and has absorbed the hydrocarbons, the material does not agglomerate.
+Another problem is that after treated silica is exposed to and has absorbed the hydrocarbons, the material does U.S. Pat.
+No. 4,172,039 discloses the use of porous 60 not agglomerate.
 Thus, is is difficult, if not impossible, to recover the saturated material without the use of very fine mesh screens.